Hypothyroidism Treatment in Ayurveda

 Hypothyroidism is a clinical syndrome resulting from deficiency of thyroid hormone including hypothalamic or pituitary disease, generalized tissue resistance to thyroid hormone and disorders that affect the thyroid gland directly..This condition affects the metabolism of the whole body up to the cellular level so, the multi-system involvement occurs as well as the mental status of the patient is also disturbed.
 Lifelong treatment with modern drugs (levothyroxine) does solve some of the issues, but does not cover the entire spectrum of disease.
 Hypothalamo-Pituitary-Thyroid axis with its negative feed back mechanism helps in maintaining normal hormone levels of thyroid gland.
 The synthesis and transport of thyroid hormones play a vital role in the normal physiology and functioning of our body.

-sleeplessness,lethargy, slowness of memory, intellect and thought,menstrual irregularities, cold intolerance, dry rough skin, thin brittle hair, hair loss, muscle stiffness, aching, cramps, weakness and fatigue, constipation, hoarseness of voice, goiter etc.The symptoms are so
+sleeplessness,lethargy, slow memory, intellect and thought, menstrual irregularities, cold intolerance, dry rough skin, thin brittle hair, hair loss, muscle stiffness, aching, cramps, weakness and fatigue, constipation, hoarseness of voice, goiter etc.The symptoms are so

 diversified because of the action of thyroid hormones on many vital functions of our body.